ox223252/bonjouorMadame/README.md

 cmd|comment
 ---|---
+!bM help | this display
-!bM | %display last picture
+!bM about | show some informations about this program !bM last | last picture available on the web site
+!bM | random picture between the first and the last !bM random | random picture between the first and the last !bM all | display all pictures
+!bM stop | stop display all pictures
-!bM YYYY MM DD | display picture of the selected day --if available--.
+!bM yyyy-mm-dd | display picture of the selected day --if available--"